adi-ydv-1/reddit_bot/README.md

 # reddit_bot
 ### Big things start small...

-This bot will create a value for his creator..
+This bot will create a value for his creator.. <br>
 Bot which will automatically schedule post in reddit platform...